mjmillerlab/Biol4983/README.md

 #### Principle Readings:
 Here we have two data papers from the same region – the Brazilian Amazon, that reach apparently different conclusions about the role of biodiversity conservation in human health.
 The final paper, gives a realistic, sobering, review of what we know.

 1. Bauch, S. C., A. M. Birkenbach, S. K. Pattanayak, and E. O. Sills.
 2015.
 Public health impacts of ecosystem change in the Brazilian Amazon.
 Proc.
 Natl.
 Acad.
 Sci.
-U. S. A. 112:7414–7419.
+U. S. A. 112:7414–7419. [[PDF]](https://github.com/mjmillerlab/Biol4983/files/1250409/Bauch2015.pdf)
 2. Valle, D., and J. Clark.
 2013.
 Conservation efforts may increase malaria burden in the Brazilian Amazon.
-PLoS One 8:e57519.
+PLoS One 8:e57519. [[PDF]](https://github.com/mjmillerlab/Biol4983/files/1250407/Valle2013.pdf)
 3. Kilpatrick, A. M., D. J. Salkeld, G. Titcomb, and M. B. Hahn.
 2017.
 Conservation of biodiversity as a strategy for improving human health and well-being.
 Philos.
 Trans.
 R. Soc.
 Lond.
 B Biol.
 Sci.
-372.
+372. [[PDF]](https://github.com/mjmillerlab/Biol4983/files/1250408/Kilpatrick2017.pdf)

 #### Background Readings:
 For paper 1, please note the author set here.
 Compare the third author’s point of view in 2004 with his in 2017 (above).

 1. Daszak, P., G. M. Tabor, A. M. Kilpatrick, J. Epstein, and R. Plowright.
 2004.
 Conservation medicine and a new agenda for emerging diseases.
 Ann.
 N. Y. Acad.
 Sci.
-1026:1–11.
-Wiley Online Library.
+1026:1–11. [[PDF]](https://github.com/mjmillerlab/Biol4983/files/1250410/Daszak2004.pdf)
+2. Murray, K. A., and P. Daszak.
+2013.
+Human ecology in pathogenic landscapes: two hypotheses on how land use change drives viral emergence.
+Curr.
+Opin.
+Virol. [[PDF]](https://github.com/mjmillerlab/Biol4983/files/1250411/Murray2013.pdf)

 ### Week 14: ACAT Testing